Dobiasd/programming-language-subreddits-and-their-choice-of-words/README.md

 ## Mutual mentions

-The following chord graph ([click here for an interactive version](http://daiw.de/github/programming-language-subreddits-and-their-choice-of-words/mentions_chord_graph/index.html)) shows how often a programming language is mentioned in communities (subreddits) not belonging to them:
+The following chord graph (click it for an [interactive version](http://daiw.de/github/programming-language-subreddits-and-their-choice-of-words/mentions_chord_graph/index.html)) shows how often a programming language is mentioned in communities (subreddits) not belonging to them:

 [![(mutual mentions)](img/mutual_mentions.png)][interactive-mutual-mentions]